danielmoreira/sciint/README.md

     },

     'keywords': < list - of -keywords > ,           # List of Article keywords
-    'pdf_link': < content > ,                       # Article PDF URL
+    'pdf_link': < content > ,                       # Article's PDF URL
     'publication_source': < content > ,             # Name of the article's Journal
-    'publisher': < content > ,                      # Name of the Publisher
+    'publisher': < content > ,                      # Name of the article's Publisher
-    'supplementary_material_links': < list - of -links > ,  # Links to all supplementary material
+    'supplementary_material_links': < list - of -links > ,  # Links to all article's supplementary material
-															# associated with the Article
     'title': < content > ,                          # Article's title

-													# Only Retracted/Corrected article will have the following field
+    # Retracted/Corrected articles (as of July 31, 2021) will have the following field
-    'retraction_correction_material': {             # All retraction/correction material found associated with the Article
+    'retraction_correction_material': {             # All retraction/correction material found
         'retraction_correction_doi': < content > ,  # Retraction/Correction DOI
-        'retraction_correction_figures': < list - of -dict > , # All new figures presented in the Retraction/Correction Notice
+        'retraction_correction_figures': < list - of -dict > , # All new figures related to the Retraction/Correction Notice
         'retraction_correction_notice_pdf_link': < content > , # Retraction/Correction PDF URL
         'retraction_correction_notice_txt': < content > ,      # Full Text of the Retraction/Correction
         'retraction_correction_reason': < list - of -reasons > # List of reasons to retract/correct the article